International Applicant FAQs

 How can I estimate the cost of tuition and room and board?

-Ripon’s 2018-19 comprehensive tuition is $52,209.
+Ripon’s 2024-25 comprehensive tuition is $62,700.
+(Click here to see all fees included in undergraduate tuition and fees.)
 This includes tuition, room, board and the student activity fee.
 Not included in the comprehensive fee are costs associated with books, health insurance, airfare, I-901 and SEVIS fees, and incidental costs once you arrive.
 Please refer to the International Student Scholarship page for more information.